benbalter/open-source-for-government/index.md

 ### GitHub Generally

-GitHub is a social code sharing service that allows teams to collaborate among themselves or with the general public and has quickly become the go-to social network for the open source community, much like Facebook is the primary social network among friends and classmates.
+[GitHub](http://github.com) is a social code sharing service that allows teams to collaborate among themselves or with the general public and has quickly become the go-to social network for the open source community, much like Facebook is the primary social network among friends and classmates.
 Code is grouped by organizations, which consist of teams, which own repositories.
-Repositories can be either private or public (open source).
-In essence, GitHub keeps a running log of all changes to a software project.
+Repositories can be either [private](#private-repositories) or [public](#public-repositories) (open source).

+GitHub is based on, and extends the social functionality, of an open-source [distributed version control system](http://en.wikipedia.org/wiki/Revision_control) known as [Git](http://en.wikipedia.org/wiki/Git_(software)).
+In essence, Git keeps a running log of all changes to a software project.
 Each time you make a change, you describe that change (a commit message) and then push that change to GitHub.
-GitHub also allows members of the public to "fork" existing projects, improve upon them, and then submit their changes back upstream as a "pull request."
+GitHub also allows members of the public to "[fork](#forks)" existing projects, improve upon them, and then submit their changes back upstream as a "[pull request](#pull_requests)."

 GitHub is free by default, a tier that will meet most agencies' needs, but has a paid option for those requiring private repositories.